4ronB/tnmplot/README.md

-# tnmplot
+# TNMlot

 ## Details
-tnmplot is a tool for the comparison of normal cancerous and metastatic gene expression data.
+TNMplot is a tool for the comparison of normal cancerous and metastatic gene expression data.
 It aims to provide an easy to use tool for everyone.
 The webtool is available here: https://www.tnmplot.com/ In this repository you can find the codes for the analysis done in the application.
 All the used data are downloaded from publicly available data repositories.